onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 You choose to get the partitioned mesh in descending connectivity, i.e. cell->face, face->edge and edge->vtx connectivities.

 Let's start from the top with cell data.
 How many cells are there?
-What is their global number?
+What are their global ids?
 Which faces compose the cells?

 ```{code-cell}
 %%code_block -p exercise_1 -i 10